mountainMath/doodles/content/posts/2021-01-30-on-covid-trend-lines.markdown

 The first thing we notice is that moving averages lag.
 7-day averages lag by 3 days, 14 day averages lag by 7 days.
 That's ok if we aren't that interested in the most recent trends, but is a problem if recent trends are the focus.

 Sometimes people "solve" this problem by shifting the trend line to the right, as shown in the "right-aligned" example above, which makes the problem of the lag less obvious.
-But of course this introduces a new problem, non-data oriented viewers will misinterpret the shifted trend line as not having a lag, and the shifted trend line representing the acutal trend.
+But of course this introduces a new problem, non-data oriented viewers will misinterpret the shifted trend line as not having a lag, and the shifted trend line representing the actual trend.
 In short, shifting the moving average is quite misleading.
 This is particularly problematic if the shifted moving average is overlayed over case count data.

 Another problem with moving averages is that it's not a good idea to take averages when the data generating process is multiplicative.
 This has the effect that moving averages systematically under-estimate the trend line during growth periods and over-estimates it during periods of decline.
 This can be fixed by first taking logs before averaging (and then exponentiating again).